livekit/livekit-recorder/README.md

 ## Recording rooms

 So far, we've only been recording YouTube videos.
-Let's look at how to record a LiveKit room.
+Let's look at how to record a local LiveKit room.

 Find your IP as seen by docker:
 * on linux, this should be `172.17.0.1`